IIRWorkshop/2025/content/organizers.md

 ## Contact

-For any inquiries about IIR 2025, please contact us at [iirconference@outlook.it](mailto:iirconference@outlook.it).
+For any inquiries about IIR 2025, please contact us at [iirworkshop@outlook.it](mailto:iirworkshop@outlook.it).